lukaskondmann/DENETHOR/readme.md

 ## Download

-Download our dataset as part of the AI4EO Food Security Challenge [here](https://platform.ai4eo.eu/ai4food-security-germany/data).
+~~Download our dataset as part of the AI4EO Food Security Challenge [here](https://platform.ai4eo.eu/ai4food-security-germany/data).
-The full dataset including the test data will be released after the challenge.
+ The full dataset including the test data will be released after the challenge.~~

+**Update 01/22: Access the full challenge dataset including the test data [here](https://syncandshare.lrz.de/getlink/fiXFZXGbGcd9SxWTVnNv5qrx/).
+The pw is dailycrops. **

 Also check out a similar dataset we're involved in building for South Africa [here](https://platform.ai4eo.eu/ai4food-security-south-africa/data).